Dredging & Solids Removal

 UAT builds and supplies a range of products for specialised dredging and solids removal projects.
 We only provide long term rental units customised to suit a clients need and are happy to work with you to customise our range (when required) in order to ensure our product matches your specific application requirements.

 The Jetting Dredge is designed for mining and abrasive industries, quarries, sand & aggregate plants.
 By combining suction and agitation alongside constant movement of the unit (through a pond or tank) results in effective and efficient removal of semi-compacted mineral slurries.
 This then allows for easy delivery to the next processing stage at your required rate.

 The Suction Dredge has been designed with soft sludge wastewater plants in mind.
 Combining the suction action with constant movement of the unit (through a pond or tank) leads to effective and efficient removal of non-compacted/soft organic sludges.
 Delivery to the next processing stage at the required rate then takes place.

 The Air Lift Dredge is excellent for ongoing pond maintenance, especially in sensitive environments.
 These highly specialised dredging units are designed for gentle batch removal of solids.
 This process involves lifting sludge, with minimal disturbance, from the bottom via use of air bubbles (air lift).
 The resulting influent then settles in a floating concentrator tank.
-After having settled, the resulting effluent is then be pumped to a downstream process either manually or automatically.
+After having settled, the resulting effluent is then ready to be pumped to a downstream process either manually or automatically.

 Suction (Vortex) Dredge

 Our Suction Dredge consists of a galvanized steel frame along with polyethylene floatation modules.
-These components allow it to stand up to the harshest of environments while being extremely simply to maintain.
+These components allow it to stand up to the harshest of environments while being extremely simple to maintain.